 - Avoid medications that can damage the liver

 Again, there is no cure for cirrhosis.
 Once the damage has begun, it is irreversible, so it is always best to take any measures you can to prevent damage from happening.
 Living a healthy lifestyle of proper diet and exercise and avoiding activities that could result in liver damage can greatly reduce your risk of cirrhosis.
 Your physician can help you make healthy lifestyle choices and give you resources on smoking cessation, diet and exercise routines, and other helpful tools to set you up for success.

 There are a variety of treatment options available for alcoholism or Alcohol Use Disorder.
-Here at Evoke Wellness MA, we offer comprehensive, compassionate, professional care to set a solid and lasting foundation for lifelong recovery.
+Here at Evoke Wellness at Cohasset, we offer comprehensive, compassionate, professional care to set a solid and lasting foundation for lifelong recovery.
 We provide men, women, and families with the skills and support needed for success in recovery.
 Our staff of highly qualified specialists is here for you.
 If you are struggling with Alcohol Use Disorder, let us help you start the path to recovery today.